 We organized two pilot projects to create solutions for predominant challenges based on the needs we uncovered through our research: Digital Champions: A Digital Inclusion pilot project for the Canadian Settlement Sector; and Funding Diversification: A Community of Practice.

-The Digital Champions pilot, we began with an initial cohort in Nova Scotia.
-We worked closely with Mhor Collective, GEO Nova Scotia, and settlement agencies nationwide to deliver a tailored “train the trainer” approach for frontline settlement workers who wish to help newcomers develop the digital skills they need for everyday life in Canada as part of holistic support.
-Settlement workers will participate in an interactive 2.5 hour training session where topics include the importance of digital inclusion work; why Digital Champions can make a huge difference; and how we can best support people in developing essential digital skills including handling information, communicating, problem solving and transacting online.
-Additional information, tools and resources such as an essential digital skills checklist, were also provided.
+With the Digital Champions pilot, we began with an initial cohort in Nova Scotia.
+We worked closely with Mhor Collective, GEO Nova Scotia, and settlement agencies nationwide to deliver a tailored “train the trainer” approach for frontline settlement workers who wish to help newcomers develop the digital skills they need for everyday life in Canada.
+Settlement workers participated in an interactive 2.5-hour training session on the importance of digital inclusion work; why Digital Champions can make a huge difference; and how we can best support people in developing essential digital skills, including handling information, communicating, problem-solving, and transacting online.
+Additional information, tools, and resources, such as an essential digital skills checklist, were also provided.
 We generated an Implementation Guide to enable settlement sector workers to implement our model within their organizations.

-The Metropolis Institute will be creating a Community of Practice (CoP) to explore alternative funding approaches in the Canadian settlement sector.
-Working closely with LIFT Impact Partners, we will deliver a series of interactive Webinars and workshops where we will explore various approaches to funding diversification such as social finance, social enterprise, strategic partnerships, grant-writing and more.
-The CoP will empower settlement organizations to think outside the box in diversifying revenue streams to complement core IRCC funding.
-The program is highly collaborative, with the goal of increased confidence and understanding, improved communication and knowledge sharing amongst settlement organizations.
-If you or your organization is interested in participating, please email: firstname.lastname@example.org
+Our funding diversification Community of Practice (CoP) was created to explore alternative funding approaches in the Canadian settlement sector.
+Working closely with LIFT Impact Partners, we delivered a series of interactive Webinars and workshops where various approaches to funding diversification were explored, such as social finance, social enterprise, strategic partnerships, grant writing and more.
+The objective of the CoP was to empower settlement organizations to think outside the box in diversifying revenue streams to complement core IRCC funding.
+The program was highly collaborative, with the goal of increased confidence and understanding, improved communication, and knowledge sharing amongst settlement organizations.

 Anila Lee Yuen – Centre for newcomers